aurelia-ui-toolkits/demo-kendo/src/help/docs/app-developers-tutorials/what-you-need-to-know.md

 <br>
 ### How to get to the original Kendo control

 There are two ways to get a reference of the original Kendo control: via `view-model.ref` and via the `k-widget` property.
-Both have their advantages and disadvantages.

 #### view-model.ref